JunyaoPu/mlops-with-aws/README.md

    - Automation of CodeCommit & CodeBuild
    - Amazon EventBridge > rules > event patern / Schedule
    - Event pattern> targeting code build project
-   - So if I change anything in my code commit > it will automatically triggered the code build
+   - So if I change anything in my code commit > it will automatically trigger the code build

 **Extra:**
  - Learned How to set up a repository with SSH configuration.